Understanding Real Estate Tax Law

 However, short-term capital gains are taxed as ordinary income.
 In that case, federal tax rates may range from 10% to 37%, depending on your income.
 In addition, if you incur a capital loss, you may be able to offset those losses against other income.

 Property use also impacts your taxation when selling a property.
-For example, business properties require tax payments for depreciation.
-On the other hand, a primary residence where you've lived for at least two of the past five years may qualify you for exclusion on profit up to $250,000 if you're single and $500,000 if you're married.
+For example, business properties are subject to depreciation tax.
+On the other hand, a primary residence where you've lived for at least two of the past five years may qualify you for exclusion of up to $250,000 if you're single and $500,000 if you're married.

 Talk to your accountant or a real estate tax lawyer near you to help determine your tax owed.